 Other Valuable Resources for Research.

-It may be challenging to go to a blogging conference in 2020 since this year has been filled with shutdown and social distancing.
+It may be challenging to go to a blogging conference in 2020 since this year has been filled with the shutdown and social distancing.
 Some conferences are adapting and offering a virtual experience.
-In any event, no pun intended, here are two conferences I’ve attended in the past and found them to be motivating, informative, and all-around a great experience.
+I look forward to attending more conferences in 2021.

 More Blogging Resources